Sustainscapes/OptimizationDataset/README.md

 ## 2.3 Problem Summary

-These types of environments are defined by three main factors: transformation into forest or open, determined by management; dry or wet, which depends mainly on topography; and rich or poor, related to nutrients in the soil.
+These types of environments are defined by three main factors: (1) transformation into forest or open, determined by management; (2) dry or wet, which depends mainly on topography or active wetland restoration;
+and (3) rich or poor, with is related to the nutrients in the soil.
 The goal is to maximize biodiversity, ensure spatial connectivity, and meet specific land use objectives.

 Included in the land use restrictions are 250,000 hectares of new forest promised by the new government, which can be wet or dry, and 140,000